 College of Health and Human Sciences

 The curriculum is structured so that students may study for three years at Purdue and one year at an affiliated school of medical laboratory sciences.
-This 3+1 program allows students to complete, by the end of their junior year, the coursework required for admission to a hospital-based training program during their senior year.
+This 3+1 program allows students to complete, by the end of their junior year, the coursework required for admission to a hospital-based training program during their senior year; during 2015, 100% of students earned a clinical placement.
 The fourth year offers combined classroom and laboratory studies that provide experience in clinical chemistry, hematology, microbiology, serology, histology, urinalysis, parasitology, and instrumentation.

 Medical Laboratory Sciences also offers excellent preparation for students interested in becoming a forensic laboratory scientist/technician.
 Students interested in this area should also pursue a minor in forensics from the College of Agriculture and consider joining the Purdue Cyber Forensics Club.

 Transfer GPA and Course Requirements

 Purdue admits to individual majors.
 Many majors require that applicants have completed specific coursework, and all have a suggested minimum GPA.
 The criteria for this major are listed below.
 Students who meet or exceed these criteria are the most competitive candidates for admission.
 Before applying, review the closed programs page to confirm your desired major is open to transfer students.

 Also: Any combination of at least 2 of the following courses: an equivalent to CHM 11500, an equivalent to CHM 11600, an equivalent to BIOL 11000, and equivalent to BIOL 11100, an equivalent to MA 16010, or a calculus-based physics course, with a minimum grade of C in each course.